itsjameszhao/Latent-Gaussian-Compression/paper/paper.md

 The rapid growth of machine learning has led to the proliferation of massive datasets.
 While these datasets have enabled significant advancements in various fields, they also present significant challenges related to storage, transmission, and computational costs.
 As datasets continue to grow in size and complexity, the need for efficient compression techniques becomes increasingly critical.

 One significant challenge is the transmission of large datasets across networks.
 Limited bandwidth and high latency can hinder collaborative research and the deployment of machine learning models.
-Moreover, privacy concerns often restrict the sharing of sensitive data.
+Futhermore, privacy concerns often restrict the sharing of sensitive data.
 To address these issues, researchers have explored various techniques for compressing datasets while preserving their essential information.

+### Problem statement
 In this paper, we propose an approach to dataset compression called Latent Gaussian Compression (LGC).
 LGC leverages the power of autoencoders and Gaussian Mixture Models (GMMs) to create a compact, efficient representation of the dataset.
 By capturing the underlying data distribution and reconstructing the original data from a compressed latent space, LGC enables efficient data transmission and storage while preserving essential features for machine learning tasks.

-Our approach offers several advantages over traditional compression techniques, including preservation of information, preservation of privacy, efficient transmission, and reduced storage costs.
-Our LGC algorithm focuses on preserving the information relevant for training the classifier, and anonymizes the training dataset by making sure that specific points in the dataset cannot be fully reconstructed, only general distributions.
-It is able to achieve a >3x compression factor improvement over GZip, and has benefits ranging from more efficient bandwidth utilization to reduced storage costs.

-We evaluate the effectiveness of LGC on both regular MNIST and SpuCo MNIST and compare its performance to coreset selection.
-Our results demonstrate that LGC can achieve significant compression ratios while maintaining high levels of accuracy in downstream machine learning tasks.

 ![w:700 center](../diagrams/network_diagram.png)